 How Council’s codes and policies may affect the proposal;

-Obtain copies of the information necessary to submit a Development Application.
-This includes the Development Application form.
+Obtain copies of the information necessary to submit a development application.
+This includes the development application form.

-Lodging a Development Application
+Lodging a Development Application Through the NSW Planning Portal

 The checklist is intended to ensure that Council has sufficient information to determine the likely impacts of a proposal, including compliance with codes and policies.
-Such information may include, but is not limited to:

 How is a Development Application Assessed?